Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Proofs

 Now, since $k(g_1 \bdot H, g_2 \bdot H) = k(g_2 \bdot H, g_1 \bdot H)$, write

 This implies $a^{(\lambda)}_{j k} = a^{(\lambda')}_{k j}$ and therefore $a^{(\lambda)}_{j k} \in \R$.
 Using these observations, write

 which gives the first part of the claim.

-We now show that for each individual $\lambda \in \Lambda$ the corresponding sum over $j, k$ is positive semidefinite. \textcite[Theorem 5]{yaglom1961} proves, as a byproduct, that this sum is a covariance function of a Gaussian process given by
+We now show that for each individual $\lambda \in \Lambda$ the corresponding sum over $j, k$ is positive semi-definite. \textcite[Theorem 5]{yaglom1961} proves, as a byproduct, that this sum is a covariance function of a Gaussian process given by

 where $z_{j k}^{\lambda}$ are zero-mean Gaussians with covariances given by $\E z_{j_1 k_1}^{\lambda} z_{j_2 k_2}^{\lambda} = \delta_{j_1 j_2} a^{(\lambda)}_{k_1 k_2}$.
 The claim follows. \end{proof}

 \ThmPeriodicSummation*